D-Programming-GDC/build-gdc/docs/Getting Started.md

 -----------------------------

-Instead of using many `--toolchain=` arguments it's also possible to supply a JSON file listing all toolchain.
+Instead of using many `--toolchain=` arguments it's also possible to supply a JSON file listing all toolchains.
 An example JSON file could look like this:
 ```json
 [